rizzlesauce/EFogModSwap/README.md

 Run `DbdModSwap.exe` with no arguments (or double click on it from file explorer) to enter the interactive menu.

-Follow the instructions in the CLI start page to generate a settings file and begin configuring.
-The settings file comes with a lot of inline documentation to help explain each setting.

-The menu prompt allows you to chain multiple menu actions together by typing in multiple menu item names or numbers.
-When typing a menu item name, you can just type a unique part of the name and it will match it if it isn't amgiguous.

-### Configure game directory

-For starters, you'll want to configure the path to your game with the setting called `gameDir`.
-This path is used for installing mods and launching the game.
-Then, you can run `List` and the tool will output information regarding the mods you already have installed.

 The tool has several use cases.
 Generally, it works by configuring the settings for each use case and then running the associated menu actions to apply the changes.

-Running the `List` action can provide useful information regarding your mods, assets, attachments, etc. Not only can it help troubleshoot issues, it also generates an output file with data that you may want to conveniently copy back into your settings file for certain settings (such as lists of cooked assets and lists of installed and stored pakchunks).
+Running the `List` action at any time can provide useful information regarding your configuration.
+Not only can it generate a settings file and help troubleshoot issues, it also generates a results file with data that you may want to conveniently copy back into your settings file for certain settings (such as lists of installed and stored pakchunks and available cooked assets).

+### Configure game folder

+Configure the path to your game folder by selecting `MoreOptions`, `GameDir` and choosing the folder in the file browser that opens.

+### Configure paking folder

+Choose a folder where your pakchunks are stored that are not currently installed in the game, or use the default.
+To change this folder, select `MoreOptions`, `PakingDir`.

+### Generate settings file

+Then, run `List` to generate a settings file and get info on your current configuration.
+The settings file comes with inline documentation to describe each setting.

+### Chaining menu actions

+The menu prompt allows you to combine multiple menu actions together by typing in multiple menu item numbers or names.
+When typing a menu item name, you can just type part of the name and it will match it if it isn't amgiguous.

 ### Setting auto launch

-By default, when you enter the launcher menu, the game will start automatically.
-To prevent this, go to the submenu `MoreOptions` and toggle the `autoLaunch` flag.
+By default, when you enter the launcher menu, the game will automatically start.
+To prevent this, go to the submenu `MoreOptions` and toggle the `AutoLaunch` setting.

 ## Mod configurations